 I don’t know many athletes who don’t have the pink elephant visit periodically.
 When the irritating pachyderm shows up on your doorstep, you should take several steps to prevent him from storming into your mind.
 First, recognize what the pink elephant represents to you.
 Second, realize that the pink elephant isn’t there to help you achieve your sports goals.
 Third, figure out a blue hippo to redirect your focus, thinking, and energy onto.
 Finally, when that annoying pink elephant appears in your mind, make a commitment to pushing it out and replacing it with that wonderful blue hippo.
 I can assure you that you will have a much better chance of perform your best and achieving your sports goals if you do.

 Want to learn more about how to be mentally prepared to perform your best consistently?
-Get a copy of my Prime Sport e-book or register for my Prime Sports 101: Psychology of Champion Athletes online mental training course.
+Get a copy of my Prime Sport e-book or register for my Prime Sport 101: Train Your Mind for Athletic Success online mental training course.